kilpatty/react-user-focus/README.md

 react-user-focus currently has 3 properties can that can be included when rendering the component.

-+ onFocusChange - accepts a function that is called with the parameter of isHidden.
++ onFocusChange - accepts a function that is called with the parameter of isHidden when the focus of the user changes.

 ```
 import ReactUserFocus from 'react-user-focus';